laazara/embodiment/site/content/guides/almond-oil-hair-care.md

 <faq>
     <faq-question>
-       How can almond oil be used?
+       How can almond oil be used for hair?
     </faq-question>
     <faq-answer>
         <ul>